ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/accepting-user-input-and-displaying-output.md

 ## Using Templates To Give Feedback

-At this point, our subscription form submits the user’s name and email, but the user has no idea whether their information was accepted or whether the server experienced an error.
+At this point, our subscription form submits the user's name and email, but the user has no idea whether their information was accepted or whether the server experienced an error.
 We want to give the users some visual feedback about what happened after they submitted the form!

 `<amp-form>` provides `submit-success` and `submit-error` attributes.
 These can be placed on elements such as `<div>` tags that are direct children of the `<form>` element.
 When a form is submitted and the server responds successfully, contents in elements tagged with `submit-success` are displayed.
 Similarly, when a form is submitted and the server returns an error, contents in elements tagged with `submit-error` are displayed.

-AMP treats elements tagged with submit-success and submit-error differently than the contents of other components we’ve seen and used so far.
+AMP treats elements tagged with submit-success and submit-error differently than the contents of other components we've seen and used so far.
 That is because these elements use templates.
 The most common type of template used in AMP pages is [`<amp-mustache>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-mustache.md', locale=doc.locale).url.path}}) This is based on the commonly used [Mustache.js](https://mustache.github.io/) syntax.
 Mustache templates describe HTML content in which sections are missing and need to be filled in with information from a server.
 The templates are written in HTML, and the missing sections are identified by `{{}}` mustache braces.

 For example, when given the following data: